przlada/blog/content/simple-blog-with-pelican-and-github-pages-2.md

 Hey, there!

 How has been the python studies?
 It's going well?
 What did you learn today?
-Tell me on comments above :)
+Tell me on comments below :)

 Well, let's go to the second part of this tutorial.